thdwyer/ytdlm.sh/README.md

 see 'ls: cannot access 'bin': No such file or directory', you definitely don't have it.
 To make the directory, type 'md ./bin' and the directory will be created.
 Now type 'cd bin'.
-In order to have the bin directory in your PATH environment variable, it will happen if you log out or restart until then you will need to address the script directly from within the bin directory by typing './ytdlm.sh' which tells the terminal to run the script that is in the current './' directly, or use it's fully qualified path ~/bin/ytdlm.sh
+In order to have the bin directory in your PATH environment variable, it will happen if you log out and back in or restart until then you will need to address the script directly from within the bin directory by typing './ytdlm.sh' which tells the terminal to run the script that is in the current './' directory, or use it's fully qualified path ~/bin/ytdlm.sh

 In your filebrowser [nemo, thunar etc..] copy the extracted ytdlm.sh script to your bin directory.
-To make it executable go back to the terminal and type 'chmod +x ytdlm.sh', and it's ready to run.
+To make it executable go back to the terminal and type 'chmod +x ytdlm.sh', or, in the file browser right click on the file, select [Properties] right at the bottom then [Permissions] in the dialog box that pops up.
+On the [Owner] line check the [Execute] checkbox and it's ready to run.

 NOTE: I cannot explain how to do any of the following for other than the Mint Cinnamon environment.
 If you use Mate or XFCE you'll need to use the following instructions as a guide only.
-If anyone who uses either of the other Mint releases wants to, give me a documeted means of inserting a new menu item and I'll include it with the other files.
+If anyone who uses either of the other Mint releases wants to, give me a documented means of inserting a new menu item and I'll include it with the other files.
 Inserting a command into the Cinnamon menu is trivial and if you've done it before you can skip over this section.
-For anyone who is not familiar with inserting/creating a menu item follow along
+For anyone who is not familiar with inserting/creating a menu item follow along here:

 Open the menu by using a <Right click> on the Cinnamon menu Icon, the leftmost Icon on the panel.
 A selection box will pop up.  select the top option <Edit Menu>.
-In the middle pane where the two columns are [Show  Item] select the menu section you'd prefer to have the script entry placed in.
+In the middle pane where the two columns are, [Show  Item], select the menu section you'd prefer to have the script entry placed in.
 I chose [Internet].
+Be careful you don't inadvertantly uncheck the [Show] checkbox.
 On the right pane, select the second from top item [New Item].

 A new dialog box will pop up. this is where you enter the details of your menu entry.

-The top line labelled [Name:] is what you will call your program I used 'Youtube Downloader' (without the quotes)
+The top line labelled [Name:] is what you will call your program.
+  I used 'Youtube Downloader' (without the quotes)
-The second line labelled [Command:] is the full path to the program I used '/home/[user]/bin/ytdlm.sh' replace [user] with your login name The third line labelled [Comment:] is a brief description of what the program does
+The second line labelled [Command:] is the full path to the program.
+  I used '/home/[user]/bin/ytdlm.sh'.
+Replace [user] with your login name The third line labelled [Comment:] is a brief description of what the program does.
   I used 'Download from Youtube URLs'
-To enable it to run it has to be called from a shell (terminal) enable this by ticking the checkbox labelled [Launch inTerminal?]
+To enable it to run it has to be run in a (terminal). enable this by ticking the checkbox labelled [Launch inTerminal?]

 Click [OK] on the dialog box